 Call Schmierlaw to See if We Can Help Restore Your 2nd Amendment Right to Bear Arms

 in 2008 the U.S. Supreme Court in a 5-4 decision, in the case of District of Columbia v.
-Heller, held that the Second Amendment established an individual's right of U.S. citizens to possess firearms and struck down a D.C. handgun ban as violating that right.
-The majority carved out exceptions such as restrictions on sawed-off shotguns or other weaponry that would not generally be used by law-abiding citizens, criminals and the mentally ill.
+Heller, held that the Second Amendment established an individual's right to possess firearms.
+The ruling struck down a D.C. handgun ban that made any possession of handguns illegal as violating the right to bear arms.
+The majority based on their interpretations of the Founder's intent but did carved out exceptions such as restrictions on sawed-off shotguns or other weaponry that would not generally be used by law-abiding citizens.
+Also constitutional restrictions on gun possession extend to criminals and the mentally ill.

 In Michigan, depending on the crime and the time since the conviction, you may have several options which would restore your right to own and carry a gun.
 Again, depending on the crime and the time since you lost your right to carry a weapon, you may also be able to obtain an CPL